 Every year, smoking and secondhand smoke kill over 2,500 Nebraskans.
 Nationally, the total is nearly 480,000.
 These deaths are totally preventable — and the key opportunities for prevention are found in childhood and young adulthood.

 Nearly 9 out of 10 smokers start smoking by age 18, and 99% start by age 26.

-The tobacco industry spends $8.5 billion each year on marketing its products — nearly $1 million an hour.
-An estimated $54 million a year is spent in Nebraska alone — or nearly $6,200 per hour, each and every day.
+Nationally, the tobacco industry spends $8.8 billion each year on marketing its products — just over $1 million an hour.
+An estimated $58.8 million a year is spent in Nebraska alone — more than $6,700 per hour, each and every day.

 Tobacco product ads often use visual images that young people like.
-Cigarette ads tend to associate smoking with independence, adventure, and attractiveness — themes that appeal to young people.
+Cigarette ads tend to associate smoking with independence, adventure and attractiveness — themes that appeal to young people.
 The approach appears to be working.
-Nationally, nearly 9 out of 10 smokers start smoking by the time they're 18, and more than 80% of underage smokers choose brands from among the top three most heavily advertised.
+Nationally, more than 80% of underage smokers choose brands from among the top three most heavily advertised.

 And, young people are especially sensitive to nicotine.
 The younger they are when they start using tobacco, the more likely they are to become addicted to nicotine and the more heavily addicted they become.

 Nicotine addiction makes quitting smoking as hard as quitting heroin, cocaine or alcohol.
 A long-term national study found that 70% of high school seniors who smoked as few as one to five cigarettes a day were still smoking five years later, and most were smoking more cigarettes per day.